NostrGit/NostrGit/documentation/pull_request_template.md

 ### QA

-👉🏻 &nbsp;Please add what you think the reviewer has to test
+👉🏻 &nbsp;Please add what you think the reviewer has to test.

 ### Review